Sunshine Queens F.C.

 Sunshine Queens FC is a women's association football club in Nigeria.
 They play in the topmost division of female football in the NWFL Premiership.
 Their home stadium is Akure Township Stadium.
 The club is one of the running football activities of Ondo State Football Agency.
+The current head coach is Rafiu Oseni.

 History

 The club was founded in 2005.
-The nickname of the club, Owena Mermaid was evidently gotten from a prominent river within the state.
+It is nicknamed Owena Mermaid, evidently after a prominent river in the state.